Channel shift: Prioritizing digital commerce

 02. Run a UX Customer Journey assessment

-03. Conduct a Marketing ROI assessment to optimize channel mix and redeploy investments
+03. Conduct a Marketing ROI assessment to optimise channel mix and redeploy investments

 04. Reestablish supply chain visibilities and KPIs